 headspace Bankstown provides free information, support and services to young people aged 12-25, and their families and friends.
 We can help with mental health, general health, alcohol and other drug services as well as employment support.
 Simply phone or email to arrange an appointment with one of our staff.

 Centre update: The health & wellbeing of our young people and their families is our top priority.
-In response to COVID-19 and minimising person-to-person contact, we are offering a combination of telehealth and in-person services.
-We are available during our business hours through telephone, email, or by visiting us at our centre.
+In response to COVID-19 and minimising person-to-person contact, we are offering telehealth services.
+We are available during our business hours through telephone or email.
 We're here for you.